-Choking - Heimlich maneuver; Abdominal thrusts
+Choking - Heimlich maneuver

-Braithwaite S, Perina D. Dyspnea.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Thomas SH, Goodloe JM.
+Foreign bodies.
+In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 17.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 60.

-Review Date: 7/20/2013
+Review Date: 4/12/2015

-Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
-Editorial team
+Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.